 How much does Invisalign® cost?

-According to the Invisalign® website, the cost for this treatment is similar to the cost for metal braces.
+According to the Invisalign® website, the cost of this treatment is similar to the cost of metal braces.
 Costs can vary, depending on:

 - Insurance coverage.
 Most insurance plans cover Invisalign® the same way they cover metal braces.
 It is rare that insurance® will cover Invisalign® for purely cosmetic reasons, but each case is different.